vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/about/about.md

 - Management of [cluster](../../instructions/manage-cluster) and [groups of nodes](../../instructions/manage-node-group) using VK Cloud management console and VK Cloud own Terraform provider.

-- Manage Cloud Containers objects and resources after [connecting to the cluster](../../connect) using `kubectl` or Kubernetes Dashboard.
+- Manage Managed Containers objects and resources after [connecting to the cluster](../../connect) using `kubectl` or Kubernetes Dashboard.

 - Automatic and manual [cluster scaling](../../instructions/scale).